-The first script below describes the procedure for working one-to-one with a student who is a beginner at the Phrase Match activity.
-The Correction Procedures section contains a script for reviewing the work of students who are completing the activity independently.
+The script below describes the procedure for working one-on-one with a student who is a beginner at the Phrase Match activity.
+The following correction procedure contains a script for reviewing the work of students who are completing the activity independently.